carsontlee/fanvoice/README.md

 ### Usage Guide

 *   **Login/Register:** The application has separate views for 'Fans' and 'Artists'.
-You can use the default credentials provided on the login page (`fan`/`fanpassword` or `artist`/`artistpassword`) or register new accounts.
+Use the default credentials provided on the login page (`fan`/`fanpw` or `artist`/`artistpw`).
 *   **Fan View:**
-    *   Upload a short audio file of your voice.
+    *   Upload a short audio file of your voice (best practice is at least 1 minute of you talking about anything, but for proof of concept, even 10 seconds could work)
     *   Give your voice clone a name.
     *   The application will use ElevenLabs to clone your voice.
 *   **Artist View:**
-    *   View available cloned voices.
+    *   View available cloned voices from fans.
     *   Select a cloned voice.
     *   Enter text you want the voice to say.
     *   Use the Gemini/TextFX integration to brainstorm creative phrases (optional).
     *   Generate the audio using ElevenLabs.
     *   Listen to or download the generated audio clip.
-*   **About Page:** Contains information about the project.

-## 5. Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these general steps:

-1. Fork the repository on GitHub.
-2. Create a new branch for your feature or bug fix (`git checkout -b feature/YourAmazingFeature` or `bugfix/IssueDescription`).
-3. Make your changes and commit them with clear, descriptive messages.
-4. Push your changes to your forked repository.
-5. Open a Pull Request against the main repository, detailing the changes you've made.

-Please ensure your code adheres to any existing coding standards and consider adding tests for new functionality.

-## 6. License

-This project is licensed under the MIT License.
-See the `LICENSE` file (if one is added, otherwise assume MIT for now) for more details.